Stockholm Palace: The first phase of building the new palace 1697–1709

 This was made to give the palace a more monumental look and this could be executed since there was now more open land in which to expand the palace such as the western area where King Gustav I's moat and cannon mounds had previously been.

 The southwest wing had to be made shorter since the Storkyrkan was in the way.
 This asymmetry, created by the different lengths of the wings, was compensated by adding the two detached, semicircular wings for the Royal guards and the Commanders, west of the main building.
 These wings encircle the courtyard.
-Tessin's plans and commissions to artists still characterizes the facades, walls and stone pilasters as well as walls, floors, pillars and pilasters inside the palace, such as in the Hall of State, the Royal Chapel and the stairwells.
+Tessin's plans and commissions to artists still characterizes the façades, walls and stone pilasters as well as walls, floors, pillars and pilasters inside the palace, such as in the Hall of State, the Royal Chapel and the stairwells.

 The building of the palace went on with great intensity during the reign of Charles XII, but the costly campaigns during the Great Northern War were impedimental.
 Charles XII lost at the Battle of Poltava in 1709, and that year the building of the palace came to a complete halt.
 At that time, the courtyard had been leveled and the courtyard walls were erected to the height of one floor in the south and east part and half a floor in the west part.
 The palace remained in that semi-finished state until 1727, when the Riksdag granted funds to continue the work.
 This was one year before Tessin died.

 Some embellishments in Tessin's plans were never made.
 For example, he wanted to place an equestrian statue of King Charles XI in the inner courtyard in the French fashion at that time, but King Charles XII disliked that and rejected the idea since it would "totally obscure the beautiful prospect".
 Neither did Tessin's suggestion to embellish the roof balustrade with sculptures.
 Tessin's vision for this can be seen on an illustration of the palace made by Jean Eric Rehn about 1770.